uwctri/SchedulingCalendar/readme.md

-# Recalculate - Scheduling Calendar
+# Scheduling Calendar - Redcap External Module

 ## What does it do?